tuddman/pneumatic-tubes/README.md

 So, the idea of pneumatic-tubes:
 * Define handlers for some of your re-frame events on server.
-* Dispatch particular events to server via a WebSocket connection.
+* Dispatch events to server via a WebSocket connection channel.
-* Dispatch any other re-frame events from server to one or more clients
+* Dispatch any other re-frame events from server to one or more client
+* Server-side event handler can associate data with the client's tube
+* A predicate can be used to select channels for dispatching an event to the selected clients

+I call one WebSocket channel - a tube, because of the idea that you can put your labels on it and then select tubes using labels for dispatching events to clients.

 ## Usage